masternerdguy/helia/README.md

 syntax:  /devhax yankall [bots|humans|users]
 example: /devhax yankall users

 Pulls *ALL* undocked ships of a given controller type to your current system.
 Bots will yank only NPCs, humans will yank only human players, and users will yank everyone.
+This may lead to users being in unexpected places upon system restart, and is also very rude!